gpuskaric/robotsquidward.github.io/about.md

 title: About
 ---

 Hey!
 My name is A.J.
-I'm a mobile developer.
+I'm a mobile developer ([cv](https://github.com/robotsquidward/cv)).
 This is my blog.

 Not a lot to tell you about the place for now, but content will be soon to come!